Connect to Zoom Data from PowerBuilder via ADO.NET

 To authenticate to Zoom, you can use the OAuth standard to connect to your own data or to allow other users to connect to their data.

-First you will need to create an OAuth app.
+First create an OAuth app.
 To do so, navigate to https://marketplace.zoom.us/develop/create and click Create under the OAuth section.
 Select whether or not the app will be for individual users or for the entire account, and uncheck the box to publish the app.
 Give the app a name and click Create.
 You will then be given your Client Secret and Client ID

 After setting the following connection properties, you are ready to connect: